-Patients and families with cardiovascular and genetic conditions receive care, information and resources in our pediatric cardio-genetics clinic.
-Our cardiologists work with our genetics team on genetic testing and counseling, syndrome diagnosis, and management of malformation syndromes.
+Patients and families with cardiovascular and genetic conditions receive care, information and resources.
+Our cardiologists and genetics teams work together on genetic testing and counseling, syndrome diagnosis, and management of malformation syndromes.
 Learn more about the clinic.

-Cardiomyopathy is a condition that involves an abnormality in the heart muscle.
-There are several kinds, but the two most common cardiomyopathy types are dilated cardiomyopathy (in which the heart may function poorly) and hypertrophic (in which the heart muscle is abnormally thick).
+Cardiomyopathy is a disease of the heart muscle.
+There are several kinds, but the two most common are dilated cardiomyopathy (in which the heart may function poorly) and hypertrophic (in which the heart muscle is abnormally thick).
 Johns Hopkins All Children's Hospital is recognized as a Center of Care by the Children’s Cardiomyopathy Foundation.
 Learn more about the program.

-Inpatient care for children with congenital heart defects or cardiovascular disorders is provided in our cardiovascular intensive care unit (CVICU).
-Our CVICU team includes cardiologists, heart surgeons, cardiac anesthesiologists, critical care specialists, respiratory therapists and other pediatric experts to meet your child’s individual needs.
+The CVICU team provides inpatient care for children with congenital heart defects or cardiovascular disorders.
+The team includes cardiologists, heart surgeons, cardiac anesthesiologists, pediatric cardiac intensivists, respiratory therapists and other pediatric experts to meet your child’s individual needs.
 Learn more about our CVICU.

 Children with irregular, racing or abnormally slow heart rates may have a cardiac arrhythmia, a condition in which the heart's electrical conduction system is disrupted.
-Although most pediatric arrhythmias are not life threatening, some patients will need a pacemaker or implanted cardiac defibrillator.
-We specialize in non-invasive and invasive treatment for these conditions and perform most ablation procedures with no X-ray exposure.
+We specialize in non-invasive and invasive treatments for these conditions.
 Learn more about our Electrophysiology Program.

-Patients whose unborn babies are diagnosed with a congenital heart defect receive care from our fetal cardiac experts.
-We specialize in diagnosis and treatment planning before birth for conditions including congenital heart disease, and heart conditions that run in families.
+Patients whose unborn babies are diagnosed with a congenital heart defect receive care from our fetal cardiac experts, who specialize in diagnosis and treatment planning before birth for conditions including congenital heart disease, and heart conditions that run in families.
 Learn more about our Fetal Heart Program.